-I'm a writer and communications strategist with a long history of journalism in Canada, including 14 years of writing a column for the Victoria Times-Colonist.
-I moved to Honduras in January 2012 with my partner Paul Willcocks to do work with Cuso International, and now blog about life in my new country.
-All views expressed here are my own.
+I'm a communications strategist and writer with a long history of journalism in Canada, including 14 years of writing a column for the Victoria Times-Colonist.
+I have recently returned to B.C. after living in Copan Ruinas, Honduras for two years doing communications work through Cuso International.

 Oh, the weather outside's not frightful (and by the pool's delightful)